sportlog/fit/README.md

 // You can also grab specific messages and access any data you need
 $recordMessages = $messageList->getMessages(RecordMessage::class);
 if (count($recordMessages) > 0) {
+   /** @var RecordMessage $lastRecordMessage */
+   $lastRecordMessage = $recMessages[count($recMessages)-1];
    // get the distance using the properties on the message,
    // for example the distance
-   $recMessages = $messages->getMessages(RecordMessage::class);
-   /** @var RecordMessage $lastRecordMessage */
-   $lastRecordMessage = $recMessages[count($recMessages)-1];
    echo "Total distance (m): " . $lastRecordMessage->getDistance();
 }
 ```